-Danny is a Visiting Fellow of the Australian National Centre for the Public Awareness of Science at the Australian National University.
-Her research centres on scholarly communication with a specific interest in open access, research assessment, peer review, authorship and higher education.
+Danny's research centres on scholarly communication with a specific interest in open access, research assessment, peer review, authorship and higher education.
 She is invited to speak and present on the topic around Australia and internationally.
 She is a committee member of the Australian Academy of Sciences National Committee for Data in Science.

 Danny currently works as the Head of Scholarly Communication at the University of Cambridge.